naffe15/BVAR_/README.md

 # BVAR_

-Bayesian VAR toolbox (Inference, Prediction and Causality)
+Bayesian VAR toolbox for Inference, Prediction and Causality